After executing the Diagnostics CLI from your terminal, you will see the results for each task as they are completed. Tasks that result in a

 A flattened folder structure with one or more config files and any existing New Relic logs.
-Attach this file to support tickets.
+Attach this file to your New Relic account.
 This archive also contains a copy of

 Output of the individual tests.
-Attach this output to tickets.
+Attach this output to your New Relic account.

 A list of files found.
 The

 The Diagnostics CLI returns the following status codes after running:

 Task successfully executed.
 However, possible issues detected.